NOTE: Analysis is mixed in with the relation of

 Sharon Van Etten's "Tarifa" plays.
 Chad looks over at Jesse who is gazing up screen left, seemingly at nothing.

-By means of getting involved in the side stories, that become more than postcards due the way that they're managed, the viewer forgets, for a moment, to be so invested in the big story of getting Cooper back to the way he was and back to Twin Peaks where whatever will happen between him and Mr. C and BOB.
-Twin Peaks becomes much larger.
+By means of getting involved in the side stories, that become more than postcards due the way that they're managed, the viewer forgets, for a moment, to be so invested in the big story of getting Cooper back to the way he was and then to Twin Peaks where whatever it is will happen will transpire between him and Mr. C and BOB.
+Twin Peaks becomes much larger than this.

 Cut to the Bang Bang Bar and the band.